Upper respiratory tract infections

 2.2 Nitric oxide nasal sprays

-enovid and VirX are the identical product, branded under different names for marketing in various territories around the world.
-Nitric Oxide Nasal Spray (NONS) is the generic name of the product.
+Enovid and VirX are the identical product, branded under different names.
+Nitric Oxide Nasal Spray (NONS) is the generic name.
+More recently the US brand has been renamed NOWONDER (Is this for real?
+TODO: check.)

-Does nitric oxide nasal spray (Enovid/VirX/FabiSpray) help prevent or treat COVID-19? — Those Nerdy Girls
+See Does nitric oxide nasal spray (Enovid/VirX/FabiSpray) help prevent or treat COVID-19? — Those Nerdy Girls.

 2.3 Hypochlorous acid nasal sprays